 The place where the product can be bought is also important.
 The product should be available in as many places as possible so that customers have access to it wherever they are.
 The place where the product can be bought can also influence how people view the brand and its products.

-There must be appropriate promotion for the product in order for it to reach as many people as possible.
+There must be an appropriate promotion for the product in order for it to reach as many people as possible.
 This includes advertising and public relations campaigns.
 Promotion can also take form in other ways such as sampling events or contests that give buyers an opportunity to try before they

 Templates for Effective Marketing